A Brief Guide

 Presently, the recreational use of Cannabis is becoming ever more popular.
 In the United States alone, it is believed that over 100 million Americans are regular users of Cannabis.

-In the above article, we’ve written about the Cannabis basics, in what is hopefully easy to read, condensed and informative way.
+In the above article, we’ve written about some Cannabis basics, in what is hopefully easy to read, condensed and informative way.
 But the history of Cannabis is long, and its ongoing journey has further to travel yet.
 If anything, it’s more popular than ever, with plenty more to come.